DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 >{: .solution}
 {: .challenge}

-When we plot the run time against the number of cores with the results from the above table, we see the following graph:
+When we plot the runtime against the number of cores with the results from the above table, we see the following graph:

 ![Time vs Cores for an implementation of Pi]({{ site.url }}{{ site.baseurl }}/fig/scalability-pi-time-vs-cores.png){: width="650px"}

-So we can see that as the number of cores increases, the run time of our program decreases.
+So we can see that as the number of cores increases, the runtime of our program decreases.
 This makes sense, since we are splitting the calculation into smaller pieces which are executed at the same time.

 ## Amdahl's Law